SplitScreen-Me/splitscreenme-www/docs/FAQ.md

 ### 21.- Why is my keyboard/gamepad not showing in the Nucleus Co-op UI?

-Since Nucleus Co-op v2.1 for handlers that support multiple keyboards/mice the mice and keyboards icons will only show in the UI if a key is pressed or a mouse moved.
+For handlers that support multiple keyboards/mice the mice and keyboards icons will only show in the UI if a key is pressed or a mouse moved.
 If you press a key in the keyboard or move the mouse their corresponding icons in the Nucleus Co-op UI will light up yellow.
-The app can detect keyboard macros that is why sometimes you will get multiple keyboard icons.
+The app can also detect keyboard macros, that is why sometimes you will get multiple keyboard icons.
 If you maintain a controller button pressed the corresponding icon will light up yellow too.

 If a handler is only showing gamepads and not keyboards/mice icons that means the handler only supports gamepads and doesn't support keyboards/mice in split-screen yet.
 If a handler is only showing keyboards/mice icons that generally means that the game itself has no gamepad support or very limited gamepad support.
 If you only see one big keyboard/mouse icon that means the handler only supports one keyboard and mouse with the instance focused.